leebyron/iterall/README.md

 choice: limit which data-structures can be used or limit the ability to use that library.
 Accepting Iterables removes this false dichotomy, and allows libraries to be more generally useful.
-There's no need to limit to ES2015 environments and bleeding-edge browsers to leverage `Iterables`.
+There's no need to limit to ES2015 environments and bleeding-edge browsers to accept `Iterable`.

 Only using Arrays can limit the efficiency and usefulness of your application code, but custom data-structures can often feel like a fish out of water in